aa-it-vasa/IOT2023-labs/lab1_instructions.md

    if necessary.
 Get a working understanding of the [WiFiNINA](https://www.arduino.cc/en/Reference/WiFiNINA) and [ArduinoMqttClient](https://github.com/arduino-libraries/ArduinoMqttClient) library, although you don't have to explain the functionality in the report.
-(2p)
+(2 p)
 2. What is the value returned by mqttClient.messageQoS() ?
 What does it means ?
-(2p)
+(2 p)
 3. What is the value returned by mqttClient.messageRetain() ?
 What does it means ?
-(2p)
+(2 p)

 ## Command and Reponse